In my latest column for the Dutch opinion blog Wynia’s Week, I argue opposition to nuclear power makes no sense.

 - Radioactive waste is a problem, but nobody argues we should stop solar or wind power because they produce waste.
 Old solar panels are dumped in developing countries, where they are burned, releasing toxic fumes.
 Wind turbines are partly made out of plastic — the world’s number-one waste problem — and they last only 25 years.

 - Several companies, including General Electric of America and Hitachi of Japan, are working on small nuclear reactors that could compete with coal- and gas-fired power stations on cost.
 Mini-reactors would also reduce the risk of catastrophe in the (extremely rare) event of a meltdown.
-But such technologies aren’t taken into consideration, because they aren’t “proven” yet.
+Yet such technologies aren’t taken into consideration, because they haven’t been “proven” — and, if greens had their way, they could never prove themselves.

 Click here to read the whole thing.